-- Overhanging/Protruding Objects
+- Overhanging or Protruding Objects

 - Tread Obstacles

 - Paths of Travel

 - Resting Intervals

 - Trailhead Signs

 Trail Maintenance.
-Routine or periodic repair of trails or trail segments and their associated facilities (bridges, signage, erosion control features, etc.) to restore or improve upon the standards to which they were originally designed and built.
+Routine or periodic repair of trails or trail segments and their associated facilities (such as bridges, signage, and erosion control features) to restore or improve upon the standards to which they were originally designed and built.
 Maintenance does not change the purpose, intent, or design of a trail.